hail-is/hail/hail/python/hailtop/batch/docs/docker_resources.rst

     docker push gcr.io/<my-project>/<my-image>:<tag>

-Now you can use your Docker image with Pipeline to run your code with the method :meth:`.Task.image` specifying the image as `gcr.io/<my-project>/<my-image>:<tag>`!
+Now you can use your Docker image with Batch to run your code with the method :meth:`.Job.image` specifying the image as `gcr.io/<my-project>/<my-image>:<tag>`!